 I’ll cut straight to the chase.
 Gold filled jewellery is the closest you’ll find to the quality, durability and beauty of solid gold jewellery, without the price tag.
 Then comes gold vermeil (more on that later), and finally gold plated.

-Gold filled materials are made by heat and pressure bonding 5% (or 3 microns) of gold to brass sheeting or wire, giving it a super thick coating of gold that won’t tarnish, scratch, or rub off.
-And because it won’t reveal the base metal underneath (unlike plated items where the gold may wear down), gold filled items are great for those with metal sensitivities.
-Unless, of course, you’re one of the few people allergic to gold and then…well, my condolences.
+Gold filled materials are made by heat and pressure bonding 5% (or 3 microns) of gold to brass sheeting or wire, giving it a super thick coating of gold that is highly resistant to tarnishing, scratching, or rubbing off.

 How do I know if my jewellery is gold filled?